 - 1 tablespoon Ketchup

-- Whisk the eggs with the milk and then stir in the cheese and spinach.2 Eggs, 1 tablespoon Skimmed milk, 10 g Mature cheddar, 30 g Spinach
+- Whisk 2 Eggs with 1 tablespoon Skimmed milk and then stir in 10 g Mature cheddar and 30 g Spinach.

-- Heat a little oil in a frying pan and add the egg.
+- Heat 1 teaspoon Olive oil in a frying pan and add the egg mixture.
 Gently cook for about 3-4 minutes until the egg is cooked.
-Fold in half and then slice into two.1 teaspoon Olive oil
+Fold in half and then slice into two.

-- Put the bacon under the grill and cook for 2-3 minutes each side.4 rashers bacon
+- Put 4 rashers Bacon under the grill and cook for 2-3 minutes each side.

-- Assemble the sandwiches by toasting the bread.
-Spread the mashed avocado over 2 of the slices of bread and add the tomato.
-Top with the cooked egg.4 slices sourdough bread, 1 tomato
+- Assemble the sandwiches by toasting 4 slices Sourdough bread.
+Spread the mashed avocado over 2 of the slices of bread and add 1 Tomato.
+Top with the cooked egg.

 - You can either use slices of bread from a loaf, or make this with English muffins, bagels or croissants.